 The lakes have a nominal full supply volume of 1,730 gigalitres and can be surcharged to hold up to 2,050 gigalitres during floods.

-The competing demands of cultural heritage, environmental values and efficient water storage make the management of the Menindee lakes one of the most complex systems to manage in Australia.
+The competing demands of cultural heritage, environmental values and efficient water storage make the Menindee lakes one of the most complex systems to manage in Australia.

-The past 20 years has seen constant work involving negotiations and studies including the Darling River Water Savings project and agreements to progress options that will both save water, protect the environmental and cultural heritage values while ensuring supply for communities in both NSW Victoria and South Australia.
+Ongoing work has been undertaken since the end of the 20th century involving multiple negotiations and studies.
+This includes the Darling River Water Savings project and agreements to progress options that will save water and protect environmental and cultural heritage values while ensuring supply for communities in NSW, Victoria and South Australia.

 The way forward - water savings opportunities

 There has been significant public debate about the need for achieving water savings to reduce the impacts of the on-going purchase of water licences to implement the Murray-Darling Basin Plan.
-NSW remains committed to investigating options for the improved management of the Menindee Lakes, but the final option chosen needs to recognise the enormous water supply benefits to NSW, Victoria and South Australia, and the natural environmental values of the Menindee Lakes.
-For more information read Menindee Lakes water savings opportunities - information paper (PDF 369 KB).
+NSW has remained committed to investigating options for the improved management of the Menindee Lakes, but the final option chosen needs to recognise the enormous water supply benefits to NSW, Victoria and South Australia, and the natural environmental values of the Menindee Lakes.